Referenceless characterisation of complex media using physics-informed neural networks: Introduction

 \section{Introduction}

 A scattering matrix provides complete knowledge of the linear optical response of a material.
-This not only gives us a better understanding of light-matter interactions, but also allows us to harness their use in photonic technology~\cite{Kim2015,rotter_light_2017,Wetzstein2020,Cao2022}.
-As the complexity of the optical system of interest grows to large-scale complex media, such as programmable circuits and dynamic biological tissues, efficient and accurate measurement of a scattering matrix has become a necessary tool in many tasks and applications.
-For example, it can be utilised in the control of light propagation through an opaque scattering medium~\cite{vellekoop_focusing_2007,popoff_measuring_2010}, serve as an alternative way to construct optical devices~\cite{Cao2022}, and has many applications spanning from imaging through scattering tissue~\cite{Choi2012,Katz2022}, mode-multiplexing through a multimode fiber~\cite{carpenter_degenerate_2012}, optical neural networks~\cite{Farhat1985,lin_all-optical_2018,Ugur2021,Logan2022} to the transport and manipulation of quantum states of light~\cite{Loffler2011,valencia_unscrambling_2020,Hugo2016,leedumrongwatthanakun_programmable_2020,goel_inverse-design_2022}.
+This not only gives us a better understanding of light-matter interactions, but also allows us to harness their use in a diverse range of photonic technologies~\cite{Kim2015,rotter_light_2017,Wetzstein2020,Cao2022}.
+For example, knowledge of the scattering matrix can be utilised in the control of light propagation through an opaque scattering medium~\cite{vellekoop_focusing_2007,popoff_measuring_2010}, serve as an alternative way to construct optical devices~\cite{Cao2022}, and has many applications spanning from imaging through scattering tissue~\cite{Choi2012,Katz2022}, mode-multiplexing through a multimode fiber~\cite{carpenter_degenerate_2012}, optical neural networks~\cite{Farhat1985,lin_all-optical_2018,Ugur2021,Logan2022} to the transport and manipulation of quantum states of light~\cite{Loffler2011,valencia_unscrambling_2020,Hugo2016,leedumrongwatthanakun_programmable_2020,goel_inverse-design_2022}.
+However, as the complexity of an optical system of interest grows larger, the efficient and accurate measurement of its scattering matrix can be challenging.

 Over the last few decades, the development of techniques for measuring a scattering matrix--- both its transmission (TM) and reflection (RM) components---have been advanced and tailored to particular scenarios with different conditions and prior assumptions~\cite{Peres1989,popoff_measuring_2010,di_leonardo_hologram_2011,Rahimi-Keshari2012,Laing2012,Choi2013,Gerardin2014a,Yu2015,Tillmann2016,Dhand2016,Spagnolo2017,gordon_coherent_2019,Gordon2019,Lorenzo2022}.
 Conventionally, the measurement of a TM is performed under the assumption that a medium preserves the coherence properties of the input light, i.e., the scattering process (channel) is pure.
 In this case, the measurement is usually performed by sending different pure input states in a given basis sequentially to probe a medium/system of interest and detecting the corresponding output fields by means of off-axis holography using an external reference~\cite{Yamaguchi1997,Cuche2000,cizmar_shaping_2011,Ploschner2015}.
 The technique requires an interferometer that is insensitive to environmental disturbances, particularly for a long optical path length.